Suppressed Intrinsic Curvature Gravity: Applications

 \section{Applications}

 After constructing the theories with vanishing or suppressed intrinsic curvature, let us apply these models in several settings such as Cosmology, Black Holes, Gravitational Waves and the Lense-Thirring effect.
-We will take the ADM foliation characterized by the hypersurfaces of constant time, implying that we can make the transformation to any other coordinates because of the existence of the covariant formalism.
+Each example is evaluated on a foliation defined by $A$ which is chosen dynamically, and we take convenient coordinates to produce the ADM foliation characterized by the hypersurfaces of constant time so that $A=f(t)$.
+This implies that we can make the transformation to any other coordinates because of the existence of the covariant formalism and field reformulation of foliation.